ngroegli/hacky-easter-2024/Level 7 - Seven Of Nine/Piece of Cake 2/README.md

 # Solution
 Based on the hints from the Discord chat, we have to download irrational numbers to a precission of billions.
-I found the cool archive which provides exactly such entries: https://archive.org/download/Math_Constants
+I found this cool archive which provides exactly such entries: https://archive.org/download/Math_Constants

 ![Math Constants](internet_archive_math_constants.png)